CodeYourFuture/curriculum/org-cyf/content/guides/employability/portfolio/creating-a-portfolio-site.md

 {{<note type="tip" title="Remember">}}**Check** the [portfolio coursework]() to get started{{</note>}}

-- **Don't** use stock websites or templates - this is a demonstration of your skills not someone else's!
+- **Don't** use stock websites or templates - this is a demonstration of your skills, not someone else's!
 - **Remember** that you should be demonstrating the skills you'll be using in your job.
 Focus on adding the most in-demand features and stacks first.

 Here are some links that give examples: